Freshly planted arborvitae privacy trees along a residential fence line

 Privacy Planting FAQs

-These questions stay on shortlist planning, spacing, and fit.
-They do not turn the page into a separate active tree-service branch.
+These questions stay on shortlist planning, spacing, and fit before the project moves into privacy tree installation.

 Privacy-tree research

-The guide is here to help with shortlist logic and tradeoffs before the property moves into planting installation.
+The guide is here to help with shortlist logic and tradeoffs before the property moves into privacy tree installation.

-This first guide wave stays conservative and practical, with arborvitae and holly as the core shortlist because they connect cleanly to screening use cases without overextending the site's proof.
+This first guide wave stays conservative and practical, with arborvitae, emerald green arborvitae, and holly as the core shortlist because they connect cleanly to screening use cases without overextending the site's proof.

 The page should explain that faster growth is only one factor.
 Long-term fit, spacing, maintenance burden, and how the planting will mature on the property matter just as much.